-Assemblies are held weekly on a Monday.
 The purpose of the assemblies is to inform students on matters of school organisation and to share aspects of school life.
 Thus, the assemblies should help students to feel that they are part of the school.
 Members of the SRC often speak at the assemblies and at times guest speakers are invited.
-Senior students will attend fortnightly senior meetings at a time determined by the Year Adviser.